-Americans across the United States are called to volunteer in their local communities in tribute to the individuals lost and injured in the attacks, first responders, and the many who have risen in service to defend freedom.
+Americans across the United States are called to volunteer in their local communities in tribute to the individuals lost and injured in the attacks, first responders, and those serving in our armed forces.

 According to Together Tomorrow, an initiative of national service, youth, faith and education organizations to promote the ideals of unity, empathy and service among young people throughout the United States:

 - More than 30 million people observed 9/11 each year by doing good deeds and engaging in other forms of charitable service, making September 11 the largest day of charitable activity in U.S. history.

 - 50 percent of individuals who didn’t participate (nearly 30 million Americans) said they would likely participate in the future 9/11 Day if asked or invited to participate by organizations they know and trust, and are presented with something interesting and inspiring to do.